jvde-github/AIS-catcher/README.md

 AIS-catcher has been a labor of love from the start.
 As a free, open-source project, it transforms SDR-equipped computers into AIS-receivers, continually enhanced through dedicated efforts in decoding improvements, user support, and expanded output options to serve various data aggregators.
 Our next ambitious step involves leveraging aggregated AIS data for real-time visualization in our local web dashboards.
 This will offer insights into receiver performance and situational awareness by integrating data from nearby stations.
 That is the simple idea.

-## Why Your Contribution Matters

-The evolution of AIS-Catcher into a comprehensive tool depends on community participation.
-By sharing AIS data with aiscatcher.org, you join a collective endeavor that enriches the AIS-catcher ecosystem.
-This collaboration not only advances the project but also cultivates a more intricate and informative network for all users.

 ## How to Participate

 Joining is simple: just add -X to your command line.
 This step will anonymously share your station's raw AIS data—identical to the data you send to services like MarineTraffic—with our community hub.
 It activates a "Community Feed" in your station's web viewer, accessible under map layers (bottom right map icon).
 Below, you can see how it integrates with your local dashboard.
 The grey ship icons represent vessels not directly received by this particular station but detected by nearby stations.
 <p align="center">
 <img src="https://github.com/jvde-github/AIS-catcher/assets/52420030/58a9f701-afbb-42f4-9751-6f2be8fd1b6f.png" width="30%"/>
 </p>
 No account is required and of course sharing with the community is fully optional.
 See what data we are currently receiving (https://aiscatcher.org).

-## We Value Your Ideas

-Your support is pivotal in nurturing a vibrant, data-rich network.
-We're equally eager to hear your innovative ideas for enhancing AIS-catcher with this collective data.
+We're eager to hear your innovative ideas for enhancing AIS-catcher with this collective data.
 Your insights could lead to new features or improvements that benefit everyone in the community.

-Thank you for considering, with kind regards,
-Jasper

 </blockquote>